Recent Blogs

 Fasting and The Christian Life

 Jesus expects Christians to practice fasting.
 Matthew records His expectation in the Sermon on the Mount.
-In Matthew 6:1-18 Christ gives instructions to His disciples on three related duties: giving alms, praying and fasting.
-In this passage, it is very clear that Jesus assumes that all His disciples will practice all three of these duties.
+In Matthew 6:1-18 Christ instructs His disciples on three related duties: giving alms, praying, and fasting.
+In this passage, it is clear that Jesus assumes that all His disciples will practice all three of these duties.
 This is indicated by the language he uses concerning all three.

 A. For Supernatural Empowerment

-In Luke 4: 14, Luke records that following the period of His forty days fast “Jesus returned to Galilee in the power of the Spirit.
-From there went out a fame of him throughout the entire region round about.”
-Jesus fasted in order to receive supernatural empowerment to fulfill His ministry as Messiah.
-This incidence in the life of Jesus highlights an important reason why Christians should practice fasting.
+In Luke 4: 14, Luke records that following the period of His forty days fast, “Jesus returned to Galilee in the power of the Spirit.
+From there went out a fame of him throughout the entire region roundabout.”
+Jesus fasted to receive supernatural empowerment to fulfill His ministry as Messiah.
+This incident in the life of Jesus highlights an important reason why Christians should practice fasting.

 Fasting empowers us as believers to fulfill our calling as ministers of the Gospel of Christ.
-Paul and other leaders in the Church at Antioch apparently recognized this important benefit of fasting and fasted regularly as a result.
-It was during one of these times of fasting that Paul and Barnabas received their apostolic commission to the Gentiles (Acts 13:1-3).
-Having made a remarkable success of his ministry as an apostle, Paul would later recognize the power of fasting.
+Paul and other leaders in the Church at Antioch apparently recognized this important benefit of fasting and fasting regularly as a result.
+During one of these fasting times, Paul and Barnabas received their apostolic commission to the Gentiles (Acts 13:1-3).
+Having made remarkable success in his ministry as an apostle, Paul would later recognize the power of fasting.

 B. For Humility

 There are various ways in which fasting helps a Christian receive direction and power from the Holy Spirit.
-The first obvious way that fasting helps the Christian is to humble himself or herself before God.
-This aspect of fasting was discussed earlier in reference to David, where it was noted that David humbles his soul through fasting.
+The first obvious way fasting helps the Christian is to humble himself or herself before God.
+This aspect of fasting was discussed earlier about David, where it was noted that David humbles his soul through fasting.
 In the Scriptures fasting in this regard is often associated with mourning.
-Mourning, here is neither the self-centered remorse nor the hopeless grief of unbelievers but a response of the believer to the prompting of the Holy Spirit to show remorse over sin.
+Mourning, here, is neither the self-centered remorse nor the hopeless grief of unbelievers but a response of the believer to the prompting of the Holy Spirit to show remorse over sin.

 There are blessings associated with such mourning.
-In Isaiah 61:3 the Lord promises special blessings to those who mourn in Zion.
+In Isaiah 61:3, the Lord promises special blessings to those who mourn in Zion.
 He promises them “beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness….”
 Mourning also has a place among the beatitudes.
-In Matthew 5:4 Jesus says, “Blessed are they that mourn: for they shall be comforted.”
+In Matthew 5:4, Jesus says, “Blessed are they that mourn: for they shall be comforted.”
 In 2 Cor.
-7:10 Paul contrasts the godly sorrow of the believer with the hopeless sorrow of the unbeliever: “For godly sorrow worketh repentance to salvation not to be repented of: but the sorrow of the world worketh death.”
-According to Derek Prince “godly sorrow of this kind is followed by the oil of joy and the garment of praise.”
+7:10, Paul contrasts the believer's godly sorrow with the unbeliever's hopeless sorrow: “For godly sorrow worketh repentance to salvation not to be repented of: but the sorrow of the world worketh death.”
+According to Derek Prince, “Godly sorrow of this kind is followed by the oil of joy and the garment of praise.”

 C. For Power Over Sin and Our Carnal Nature

-Fasting is also the means by which the believer brings his or her body into subjection.
+Fasting is also how the believer brings his or her body into subjection.
 In 1 Cor.
-9:27 Paul says: “But I keep under my body and bring it into subjection: lest that by any means when I have preached to others, I myself should a castaway.”
-Here Paul is referring to his physical passions and desires, which are always necessary to keep under subjection.
+9:27, Paul says: “But I keep under my body and bring it into subjection: lest that by any means when I have preached to others, I myself should a castaway.”
+Here Paul refers to his physical passions and desires, which are always necessary to keep under subjection.

-Each time a Christian practices fasting he is serving notice to these bodily appetites to become subject to the desires of the Spirit of God living in him or her.
-In Galatians 5:17 Paul refers to the direct opposition that exists between the Holy Spirit and the carnal nature of the believer: “For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other…” According to Derek Prince, “fasting deals with the two great barriers to the Holy Spirit that are erected by man’s carnal nature.
+Each time Christian practices fasting, he is serving notice to these bodily appetites to become subject to the desires of the Spirit of God living in him or her.
+In Galatians 5:17, Paul refers to the direct opposition that exists between the Holy Spirit and the carnal nature of the believer: “For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other…” According to Derek Prince, “Fasting deals with the two great barriers to the Holy Spirit that are erected by man’s carnal nature.
 These are the stubborn self-will of the soul and the insistent, self-gratifying appetites of the body.

 Rightly practiced, fasting brings both soul and body into subjection to the Holy Spirit.”
-In other words, fasting breaks down the barriers in the believer’s carnal nature that stand in the way of the Holy Spirit’s omnipotence thereby clearing the way for the Holy Spirit to work unhindered in His fullness through prayer.
-This enables us to appreciate Paul’s insight on the inexhaustible potential of prayer, which he expresses in Ephesians 3:20: “Now unto him, that is able to do exceedingly abundantly above all that we ask or think, according to the power that worketh in us …..”
+In other words, fasting breaks down the barriers in the believer’s carnal nature that stand in the way of the Holy Spirit’s omnipotence, thereby clearing the way for the Holy Spirit to work unhindered in His fullness through prayer.
+This enables us to appreciate Paul’s insight on the inexhaustible potential of prayer, which he expresses in Ephesians 3:20: “Now unto him, that can do exceedingly abundantly above all that we ask or think, according to the power that worketh in us …..”
 That power that works through our prayers is the Holy Spirit.
-By removing the carnal barriers fasting make a way for the Holy Spirit’s omnipotence to work the “exceeding abundantly above” of God’s promises.
+By removing the carnal barriers, fasting allows the Holy Spirit’s omnipotence to work the “exceeding abundantly above” of God’s promises.

 Practical Guidelines for Individual Fasting

-The following guidelines are recommended by Derek Prince (1973) and supported by a number of other scholars on the discipline of fasting:
+The following guidelines are recommended by Derek Prince (1973) and supported by several other scholars on the discipline of fasting:

 • Begin your time of fasting with positive faith (Heb 11:6);